Alek Thomas Preview, Player Props: Diamondbacks vs. Rockies

 Alek Thomas At The Plate

-- Thomas has 14 doubles, four triples, seven home runs and 15 walks while hitting .235.
+- Thomas is batting .234 with 14 doubles, four triples, seven home runs and 15 walks.

-- Thomas has picked up a hit in 51.6% of his 93 games this season, with multiple hits in 18.3% of them.
+- Thomas has reached base via a hit in 48 games this season (of 94 played), and had multiple hits in 17 of those games.

-- In 24.7% of his games this year, Thomas has driven in at least one run.
-In three of those games (3.2%) he recorded more than one RBI.
+- In 24.5% of his games this year, Thomas has had at least one RBI.
+He's picked up more than one in 3.2%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.